INSTRUCTIONAL MATERIALS ADOPTION PUBLISHERS’ GUIDELINES

 - Publishers and their representatives will have an opportunity to answer questions and present materials for selection to the DIMC.

 - Publishers are prohibited from discussing with district staff textbook voting-related decisions.

 Electronic Instructional Materials

 - Publishers that offer electronic instructional materials (e.g.,DVDs, or web-based instructional materials) for adoption are required to offer these materials in an accessible format in accordance with the technical standards of the Federal Rehabilitation Act, Section 508.
 The standards are available at http://www.section508.gov/summary-section508-standards.

-- Electronic instructional materials that are not compliant Web Content Accessibility Guidelines 2.0, Level AA, or with technical standards of the Federal Rehabilitation Act, Section 508 will be removed from the EMAT system and will not be available to districts through TEA (TAC §66.28(a)(2)).
+- Electronic instructional materials that are not compliant with Web Content Accessibility Guidelines 2.1, Level AA, or with technical standards of the Federal Rehabilitation Act, Section 508 will be removed from the EMAT system and will not be available to districts through TEA (TAC §66.28(a)(2)).